Earth Goals & Commitments

 If you don't have access to a city compost service here are some ideas and resources for what to do with our compostable materials.

-Natural and organic food markets - These are great places to visit and find out if they know where you can take composting materials.
+These are great places to visit and find out if they know where you can take composting materials.
 Some natural markets even have a composting bin for their customers.

-Farmers markets - You can ask the farmers at local farmer's markets if they take scraps or if they know where you can take them in your city.
+You can ask the farmers at local farmer's markets if they take scraps or if they know where you can take them in your city.

-This blog post, A Composting Guide For Apartment Living, by Kathryn Kellogg of Going Zero Waste is a wonderful and extensive article with lots of ideas and resources for for composting, even if you don't live in an apartment.
+This blog post, A Composting Guide For Apartment Living, by Kathryn Kellogg of Going Zero Waste is a wonderful and comprehensive article with lots of ideas and resources for for composting, even if you don't live in an apartment.

 We're always open to ideas about how we